 Below we see how the blue reflects photographers’ flashes, this is as Kate is leaving after the reception.

 The color was very, very pretty on her.
+The garment combines many of the designer’s signature elements, like a fitted bodice and fuller skirt.

 Described as a pale blue silk blend, full skirted summer dress, the custom creation was based on a dress in the current spring/summer collection from the New Zealand-born and London-based designer.
 “It was made specially for the duchess,” says a spokeswoman.
 “We’ve had a style in store that’s very, very similar.
 So it was very slightly bespoke for her.”The original is named the CZ dress…. although now sold out, it originally sold for £990 (around $1,500), but the bespoke version costs an extra $300, so Kate would have spent around $1,800.The spokeswoman meanwhile also tells PEOPLE that because of the so-called Kate Effect, the company says they have had a “few orders placed” for new bespoke versions since the charity event.